Centre County Reads

 2026 Centre County Reads

-For 2026, the Centre County Reads/CALS Community Read features Eileen Garvin’s novel Crow Talk.
+In 2026, the Centre County Reads/CALS Community Read featured Eileen Garvin’s novel Crow Talk.
 The novel follows Frankie O’Neill, an ornithology graduate student, Anne Ryan, a mother and wife who teaches Traditional Irish music at the Cornish College of the Arts, her son, Aidan, and a young injured crow.
-On a lake in the mountains of the Pacific Northwest, the Garvin crafts a story of intersecting lives, families, and species.
+On a lake in the mountains of the Pacific Northwest, Garvin crafts a story of intersecting lives, families, and species.

-A roundtable discussion and writing contest organized by CALS will precede a virtual author visit from Eileen Garvin, to be held via Zoom on April 1.
+A virtual author visit from Eileen Garvin was held via Zoom on April 1.

 Details for these and other events (all of which are free and open to the public) are summarized below and can also be found at the Centre County Reads website.